chirag-ghosh/chirag-ghosh/README.md

 <h2>Hey! 👋</h2>

 I'm Chirag Ghosh!
-- I am a frontend developer and photographer from India.
+- I am a software developer and photographer from India.
 - I am a final year undergrad at IIT Kharagpur.
 - I prefer writing my own CSS rather than use some library.
 - I love reading blogs, listening to music and talk about filmmaking.